 Exploring CalPERS and CalSTRS Co-Investment Strategies

-In recent years, institutional investors have increasingly turned their attention to co-investments as a strategic avenue for accessing private equity exposure and enhancing returns.
-With more allocators seeking opportunities to invest in private equity beyond traditional fund structures, we examined how CalSTRS and CalPERS — the two largest US pension funds — have leveraged co-investment programs to achieve significant cost savings and boost the overall profitability of their private equity investments.
-Additionally, we explored the resource allocation nuances these institutions navigated to incorporate co-investments into their asset allocation frameworks and their forward-looking co-investment priorities.
+Here we examine how CalSTRS and CalPERS — the two largest US pension funds — have leveraged co-investment programs to achieve significant cost savings and boost the overall profitability of their private equity investments.

 CalPERS: Towards a 50:50 Co-Investment Allocation

 Alongside updated private equity allocation targets, CalPERS has also initiated several strategic shifts, including moving away from mega-funds and large buyout managers and increasing exposure to middle-market firms and venture capital.
-Notably, with co-investment deals driving top returns in its private equity portfolio, the pension fund has chosen to increase its allocation to these opportunities.
-In 2023, roughly 47% of the capital CalPERS deployed into private equity was directed into low or no-fee capital structure, and roughly 50% of its annual private equity allocation budget will be earmarked for co-investments moving forward.
+Notably, the pension fund has also chosen to increase its allocation to co-investment opportunities.

 These changes are set to yield significant material implications.
 CalPERS projects that each $1 billion in co-investments saves about $400 million in management fees and carry over the life of the investment.
-Further, Marcie Frost, the pension’s CEO, anticipates that the new focus on co-investments will position the private equity portfolio to outperform the pension’s public equities portfolio by 150 basis points.
+Extrapolating that across its annual PE deployment budget of $15.5 billion and a targeted co-invest ratio of at least 40%, the pension estimates they could save roughly $25 billion across 10 years of commitments.

-However, the plan’s entire PE portfolio, valued at nearly $70 billion, still has a considerable distance to cover in achieving its co-investment targets.
+However, the plan’s entire PE portfolio, valued at over $72 billion, still has a considerable distance to cover in achieving its co-investment targets.
 As of December 2023, only 9% of its private equity NAV was allocated in co-investments.
 Where is the pension focusing its efforts?
-Co-investments seem to be playing a notable role in its $100 billion climate solutions investment strategy.
+Co-investments seem to be playing a role in its $100 billion climate solutions investment strategy (a common theme among pensions globally).
 Between March 2023 and March 2024, CalPERS greenlit over $600 million in climate solutions co-investments

 CalSTRS: A Focus on Co-Investments’ Cost Savings